-When you think about communications, you may be unclear about the different elements of communications.
-The modules in this handbook address this.
-If you want to learn more about specific concepts you can jump to the appropriate module.
-But if you are trying to put together a communications plan we urge you to do things in the right order; Module One to Module Six.
-It's a very simple concept - decide what you are trying to change before you work out how you're going to do it.
-For example, a fancy animation may sound like a great way of telling your story but if you are trying to persuade junior police officers in rural Tanzania, which has low internet speeds, to investigate crimes that target people with albinism then it's probably not the best way to reach them
+Simply put: Decide what you are trying to change before you work out how you're going to do it.
+For example, a fancy animation may sound like a great way of telling your story but if you are trying to persuade junior police officers in rural Tanzania, which has low internet speeds, to investigate crimes that target people with albinism then it's probably not the best way to reach them.